Just because you’ve decided to live off-grid doesn’t mean you have to give up all contact with the outside world.

 I’ve found cellphone boosters to be very effective – I can’t connect without mine and yet can stream in low-definition with it on.
 They are also reasonably inexpensive, like this one on Amazon.

-There aren’t really any disadvantages to having a cellphone booster, only benefits, assuming you set it up correctly, that is.
+There aren’t any disadvantages to having a cellphone booster, only benefits, assuming you set it up correctly.

 To find out more about installing a cellphone booster, check out this video from Off-Grid Living:

 #4.
 How A Turbo Hub Can Get You Online